mex/float/README.md

    * Return:
       * float
 * `equals(a, b[, options])`
-   * Adds the arguments given.
+   * Compares the arguments and return whether they are equal.
    * Parameters:
       * a (float)
       * b (float)